The Logos: The Meletic Testament (Chapter 28 The Beginning Of Life)

 149. It is not a god to be worshipped—it is the condition of coherence, the necessity of relation, the sufficiency of structure.

-150. The beginning is not a boundary—it is a bridge, connecting the abstract to the actual, the potential to the present.
+150. The beginning was not a boundary—it was a bridge, connecting the abstract to the actual, the potential to the present.

-151. It links not the sacred to the unknown, but the undefined to the defined, the unformed to the formed.
+151. It linked not the sacred to the unknown, but the undefined to the defined, the unformed to the formed.

-152. It is the interface between silence and sound, between rest and motion, between the undifferentiated and the specific.
+152. It was the interface between silence and sound, between rest and motion, between the undifferentiated and the specific.

 153. The cosmos is not a divine creation—it is a consequence of parameters, a result of unfolding constraints.